datahub-project/datahub/docs/features/feature-guides/compliance-forms/create-a-form.md

 ### Step 2: Add Questions to your Form

 Next, create Questions you want your users to complete to capture the desired metadata with this Compliance Form.
-There are five types of Questions that can be created, each of which can be set to be **require response**:
+There are five types of Questions that can be created, each of which can be set to be **required to respond**:

-* **Ownership:** Assign one or more Owners to the Asset, with the option to pre-define the set of allowed Owners and/or Ownership Types.
+* **Ownership:** Assign one or more Owners to the Asset, with the option to predefine the set of allowed Owners and/or Ownership Types.
     * _E.g.
 Who is responsible for ensuring the accuracy of this Dataset?_
-* **Domain:** Assign a Domain to the Asset, with the option to pre-define the set of allowed Domains.
+* **Domain:** Assign a Domain to the Asset, with the option to predefine the set of allowed Domains.
     * _E.g.
 Which Domain does this Dashboard belong to?
 Sales, Marketing, Finance._
 * **Documentation:** Provide Documentation about the Asset and/or Column.
     * _E.g.
 What is the primary use case of this Dataset?
 What caveats should others be aware of?_
-* **Glossary Terms:** Assign one or more Glossary Term to the Asset and/or Column, with the option to pre-define the set of allowed Glossary Terms.
+* **Glossary Terms:** Assign one or more Glossary Term to the Asset and/or Column, with the option to predefine the set of allowed Glossary Terms.
     * _E.g.
 What types of personally identifiable information (PII) are included in this Asset?
 Email, Address, SSN, etc._
 * **Structured Properties:** Apply custom properties to an Asset and/or Column.
     * _E.g.
 What date will this Dataset be deprecated and deleted?_